 If you are the beneficial owner of shares held in "street name" by a brokerage firm, bank, or other nominee, your nominee is required to vote the shares in accordance with your instructions.
-If you do not give instructions to your nominee, it will nevertheless be entitled to vote your shares on routine items but will not be permitted to do so on non-routine items.
-Your nominee will have discretion to vote on Proposal 2 (ratification of auditors) without any instructions from you.
-Due to recent regulatory changes, however, your nominee will not have the ability to vote your uninstructed shares on Proposal 1 (election of directors) or Proposal 3 (advisory vote on executive compensation) on a discretionary basis.
-Thus, if you hold your shares in "street name" and you do not instruct your nominee how to vote on these proposals, your nominee cannot vote these shares and will report them as "broker non-votes," and no votes will be cast on your behalf.
+If you do not give instructions to your nominee, your nominee will be entitled to vote your shares on routine items, but will not be permitted to do so on non-routine items.
+Your nominee will have discretion to vote on Proposal 2 (ratification of auditors) without any instructions from you, but your nominee will not have the ability to vote your uninstructed shares on Proposal 1 (election of directors) or Proposal 3 (advisory vote on executive officer compensation) on a discretionary basis.
+Accordingly, if you hold your shares in "street name" and you do not instruct your nominee how to vote on these proposals, your nominee cannot vote these shares and will report them as "broker non-votes," and no votes will be cast on your behalf.